The Best City in the U.S.A. for Food and Wine

 Rio Las Vegas:

 The Wine Cellar offering over 1,400 wines at retail, 100 wines by the glass and a 50,000 bottle wine inventory.
 The wine bar has munchies and cheese platters to enhance your wine enjoyment.
 Custom wine and food dinners are also served here.
-The oldest bottle in stock is an 1800 Thomas Jefferson Madeira.
-The 1924 6-Liter Mouton Rothschild sells for $200,000 and there are 170 vintages of Château d’YQuem dating back to 1855 which can be yours for a mere $1.5 million.
+The oldest bottle in stock is an 1800 Madeira from Thomas Jefferson's cellar.
+The 1924 6-Liter Mouton Rothschild sells for $200,000 and there are 170 vintages of Château d’Yquem dating back to 1855 which can be yours for a mere $1.5 million.

 Paris Las Vegas: